xxsimoxx/stats-for-update-manager/readme.txt

 == Changelog ==
 = 1.4.0 =
-* Support for new filter in UM 2.2.0
+* Document support for new filter in UM 2.2.0
 * Added icons
 * Deprecated REST support
 * Restyle